By Anyssa Garza, PharmD, BCMAS – Digital Pharmacist Staff

 Posts could include pharmacy or community events, special promotions, or even a behind-the-scenes video and story.
 Something as simple as a photo of a staff member smiling will make patients feel like they know you and your business.
 These types of posts can go a long way and help your patients feel a stronger connection to your pharmacy.

-For help creating and evaluating your pharmacy’s social media presence, give us a call at 877-959-7550 or email [email protected].
+For help creating and evaluating your pharmacy’s social media presence, book time with one of our account managers here.